 - inference and computing:

-- causal inference (in particular, quasi-experiments and counterfactuals),
+- causal inference (in particular, quasi-experiments, counterfactuals and the relationship to reinforcement learning),

-- time series analysis (in partiular, demand forecasting, Kalman filtering, eponential smoothing, but also RNNs),
+- time series analysis (in partiular, demand forecasting, Kalman filtering, exponential smoothing, RNNs),

 - general machine learning,